A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Kernel

 \section{Kernel}

-From the relation to the DBM described in the previous Appendix, and from Ref. \cite{johansson2001universality} we know that the $\vec w$ form a determinantal point process.
+From the relation to the DBM described in the previous Appendix, and from Ref.~\cite{johansson2001universality}, one knows that the $\vec w$ form a determinantal point process.
 This means that both their joint PDF and their correlation functions (obtained by integrating over some of the $w_\alpha$) are equal to determinants involving a kernel.
-Here we obtain a convenient form for this kernel using bi-orthogonal polynomials.
-We follow the method of Ref.~\cite{Akemann_2013}~(see Eq.3.11--3.13 therein) One defines the two sets of polynomials
+Here, we obtain a convenient form for this kernel using bi-orthogonal polynomials.
+We follow the method of Ref.~\cite{Akemann_2013}, c.f.
+Equations (3.11)--(3.13) therein.
+To simplify the expressions, in this section we fix $\gamma = 1/4$.
+Equivalently, one can recover the general form by replacing $t \to 4 \gamma t$.
+One defines the two sets of polynomials

-where $S_n^{(i)}$ are the Stirling number of the first kind.
-They satisfy the orthogonality relation
+where $S_n^{(i)}$ is the Stirling number of the first kind.
+These polynomials are not monic, but they are normalized to have unit integral.
+Indeed, they satisfy the orthogonality relation